Traditional Medicines and OTC Products

 - incite somebody to refuse to practice healthy nutrition;

-- create the impression that such supplements have an advantage by making a reference to the fact of completion of a research that is compulsory for the state registration of the supplements, and also to use the results.
+- create the impression that such supplements have an advantage by referring to the fact of completion of research that is compulsory for the state registration of the supplements, and also to use the results.

 3. What health, advertising, and marketing claims may be made for traditional, herbal, complementary, or alternative products?